sAbdelhaleem/MultizoneVAV/README.md

 $ ./get.Metis
 ~~~

-Code Block 5: Copying HSL source files into the ~/Ipopt/ThirdParty/HSL directory, and renaming the directory.
+<a name="Code Block 5"></a>Code Block 5: Copying HSL source files into the ~/Ipopt/ThirdParty/HSL directory, and renaming the directory.
 ~~~
 # Copy coinhsl-2015.06.23.tar.gz from the download directory to the home directory
 $ cd ~